ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 #.
 Review the `requirements for Galaxy namespaces <https://docs.ansible.com/projects/galaxy-ng/en/latest/usage_guide/collections.html#namespaces>`_.
    You must ensure that the namespace contains only the allowed characters and conforms with any other requirements.
 #.
-Search `exising Galaxy namespaces <https://galaxy.ansible.com/ui/namespaces/>`_ and verify that your desired namespace does not already exist.
+Search `existing Galaxy namespaces <https://galaxy.ansible.com/ui/namespaces/>`_ and verify that your desired namespace does not already exist.
    If the namespace already exists, check if there are any collections in the namespace from the **Collections** tab and if it has owners from the **Access** tab.
    In some cases it is possible to gain ownership of an existing namespace that has no collections or owners.
 #.
 Log in to the Ansible forum.